 - (A) where the exposure covered by recognized CRM is not a past due exposure, report the covered portion under the class to which the credit protection belongs and in the "Principal Amount after CRM" column of the row for the risk-weight applicable to the credit protection determined by following the instructions in Section B.1 (or according to Section C.1 of the instructions for Form MA(BS)3(IIId) if the collateral is a securitization exposure) as if the credit protection were an on-balance sheet exposure of the reporting institution.
-That is, the risk-weight applicable to the credit protection - - where the credit protection is collateral, is the one applicable to the collateral subject to a 20% floor except in the situations set out in section 82 of the BCR (see Annex IIIb-C for quick reference); - where the credit protection is a guarantee or a credit derivative contract, is the one applicable to the credit protection provider based on whether it has an issuer rating or not, without having regard to whether any of its other debt obligations has an issue specific rating; - where the collateral is in the form of cash deposits, certificates of deposit or other comparable instruments and it is held at a third-party bank in a non-custodial arrangement and unconditionally and irrevocably pledged or assigned to the reporting institution, is the risk-weight applicable to the third-party bank determined by the same principle as set out in the second bullet point; - (B) where the exposure covered by recognized CRM is a past due exposure, report the covered portion under Class XII - Past Due Exposure in the "Principal Amount after CRM" column of the row for the risk-weight applicable to the credit protection.
+That is, the risk-weight applicable to the credit protection - - where the credit protection is collateral, is the one applicable to the collateral subject to a 20% floor except in the situations set out in section 82 of the BCR (see Annex IIIb-C for quick reference); - where the credit protection is a guarantee or a credit derivative contract (other than a credit derivative contract that falls within section 100(7)), is the one applicable to the credit protection provider based on whether it has an issuer rating or not, without having regard to whether any of its other debt obligations has an issue specific rating, - where the credit protection is a credit derivative contract that falls within section 100(7), is 2% or 4%, as the case requires; - where the collateral is in the form of cash deposits, certificates of deposit or other comparable instruments and it is held at a third-party bank in a non-custodial arrangement and unconditionally and irrevocably pledged or assigned to the reporting institution, is the risk-weight applicable to the third-party bank determined by the same principle as set out in the second bullet point; - (B) where the exposure covered by recognized CRM is a past due exposure, report the covered portion under Class XII Past Due Exposure in the "Principal Amount after CRM" column of the row for the risk-weight applicable to the credit protection.